rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 Once you are done building the `ErrorSchema`, you can get the result and/or reset all the errors back to an initial set and start again.

 #### Parameters
-- [initialSchema]: ErrorSchema<T> - The optional set of initial errors, that will be cloned into the class
+- [initialSchema]: ErrorSchema<T> | undefined - The optional set of initial errors, that will be cloned into the class

 #### Returns
 - ErrorSchemaBuilder<T> - The instance of the `ErrorSchemaBuilder` class